Soggytoast111/scraper/README.md

 # Reddit User History Scraper!

 First things first - Reddit.com is long-established and widely used social media/message board/content agglomeration app with over 350 million active users.
 Any user can post and share content - including text, photos, video and webpage links.
-It is unique in that it is heavily community based, and each community is independantly managed with their own set of rules.
+It is unique in that it is heavily community based, and each community is independently managed with their own set of rules.

 Reddit User History Scraper is a utility that allows anyone to display a user's post history in a one-page, easily searchable and filterable format.
-Reddit.com allows an annonymous user to access anyone's post history on their profile page.
+Reddit.com allows an anonymous user to access anyone's post history on their profile page.
 However, the pagination structure does not lend itself to easily search or sort for that user's content (possibly by design).
+As a small side-feature, you can pin comments to the returned user posts.
+These will be stored in the database and can be accessed/deleted by anyone who pulls up that comment.

-## Getting Started
+### Getting Started

 If you just want to try the app for yourself, a deployed version can be accessed at: